bytebeamio/bytebeam-esp-idf-sdk/README.md

 - **components/bytebeam_esp_sdk** :-  This section contains source code for various functions that can be used by applications for interacting with Bytebeam platform.
 - **example** :- This folder conatins demo application which demonstrates establishing secure connection with Bytebeam platform.
 Also, it demonstrates periodic data pushing and receiving actions.
--**provisioning** :- This folder contains application for pushing device config data to SPIFFS of device.
+- **provisioning** :- This folder contains application for pushing device config data to SPIFFS of device.

 ## Dependencies :-
 - [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/)